-“We are now entering the last year of the term in which governance is possible.”
 “The key thing for me is that we are now entering the last year of the term in which governance is possible,” says Feyi Fawehinmi, a UK-based accountant and commentator on Nigeria’s economy.
 Starting from early next year, Fawehinmi expects the political class to turn its attention to the 2019 elections.
 As a result, despite the possible long-term benefits, Fawehinmi says reforms are unlikely “because of the amount of political runway they have left.”

 Cheta Nwanze, analyst at SBM Intelligence agrees. ”The things that can be done to set the economy back on track are politically risky,” he tells Quartz.
 Without the political will to carry out crucial reforms, Nigeria will hinge its economic stability on OPEC’s fragile production deal, Nwanze says.

 But that’s not the only deal critical to Nigeria’s economy in 2017.
 To take advantage of higher oil prices occasioned by the OPEC agreement, Nigeria will also need to cut a deal with militants in the Niger-Delta to ensure its daily oil production target is met.
 In all, given the permutations, significant growth appears unlikely in 2017.